The Rapid Shift to the Cloud

-Since 2010, adoption of cloud computing has been on the rise in the SMB space, with more and more businesses seeing it as the most cost-effective, flexible and fastest way to deploy and support their IT infrastructure and business applications without the need for significant capital investments and staffing increases.
+Since 2010, the adoption of cloud computing has been on the rise in the SMB space, with more and more businesses seeing it as the most cost-effective, flexible, and fastest way to deploy and support their IT infrastructure and business applications without the need for significant capital investments and staffing increases.

-Listen to the recording of a recent webinar as the SMB industry analyst presents the finding of their “The Business-Technology Performance Connection” report.Show Next
+Listen to the recording of a recent webinar as the SMB industry analyst presents the finding of their “The Business-Technology Performance Connection” report.

-For many small and medium-size businesses, the move to the cloud is done for very obvious business reasons—the he first one being speed to implementation.
-A 2014 survey by the industry analyst firm Mint Jutras reported that “respondents with SaaS implementations reached their first go-live milestone 19% faster than those with on-premise solutions".
-This is possible because cloud computing eliminates the need for purchasing and installing hardware and software.
+But another significant benefit is speed to implementation.
+A 2014 survey by the industry analyst firm Mint Jutras reported that “respondents with SaaS implementations reached their first go-live milestone 19% faster than those with on-premise solutions”.
+Both of these benefits are possible because cloud computing eliminates the need for purchasing and installing hardware and software.

 Other business benefits include:

 - Anywhere, anytime access to information by staff, customers and partners, since all applications are designed to run on mobile devices

 - No staff time required to maintain or upgrade hardware as the company grows

 - Most current functionality is always available since the cloud vendor maintains and updates the software